Hema-hv95/Speaker_Adaptation_Children/Exposure_Phase/Videos_Cartoon_Sam/Questions/VCS_Q_Overview.md

 \- There are 20 videos in the Questions folder.
 \- The questions follow the following format: "Do you think (none/few/many/all) of the gumballs are (blue/orange)?"
 \- Each iteration of the question has at least two versions that vary either in terms of intonation or in terms of phrasing or both.
-\- The "none" and "all" combinations have two versions in each iteration, while the "few" and "many" combinations have three, as the latter appear more often during the trial.
+\- The "none" and "all" combinations have two versions in each iteration, while the "few" and "many" combinations have three, as the latter appear more often during the trials.
 \- These questions are accompanied by an image of a gumball machine with a certain ratio of blue gumballs to orange gumballs (0 or 100 for the "all" and "none" quantifiers; 20, 40, 60, or 80 for the "many" and "few" quantifiers).

 For more information or resources relating to the character Sam, please refer to the Character_Files provided as a separate folder in the main branch.